Shalini2507/M1_PROJECT__2022/1_Requirements/readme.md

+# ATM
 # INTRODUCTION

-ATM enables the clients of a bank to have access to their account without going to the bank.
-This is achieved only by development the application using online concepts.
-The product also provides services like request for cheques, deposit cash and other advanced requirement of the user.
+ATM enables the users of a bank to have access to their account without going to the bank.
+This is achieved only by development of the application using online concepts.
+It also provides services like request for cheques, deposit cash and other advanced requirement of the user.
 The data is stored in the database and is retrieved whenever necessary.

-# AUTOMATED TELLER MACHINE AND ITS HISTORY
+# ATM AND ITS HISTORY

 The term ATM stands for automated teller machine.
 It is an electronic device that is used by only bank customers to process account transactions.
 The users access their accounts through a special type of plastic card that is encoded with user information on a magnetic strip.
 The strip contains an identification code that is transmitted to the bank’s central computer by modem.
 The users insert the card into ATMs to access the account and process their account transactions.
 The automated teller machine was invented by John Shepherd-Barron in the year 1960.
 This article discusses an overview of the automated teller machine (ATM).